amititash/manualExtraction/README.md

 [Google API Relations](https://github.com/Srivatsava/manualExtraction/blob/master/OutputSample/output_rel_ge_child.csv): Relations extracted from openIE and Google API entities.

 [SpacyNounChunks API Relations](https://github.com/Srivatsava/manualExtraction/blob/master/OutputSample/output_rel_nc_child.csv): Relations extracted from openIE and Spacy Nounchunk entities.

+[Results On All Data](https://github.com/Srivatsava/manualExtraction/tree/master/OutputAll): The similar results on all the data is in this folder.

 Final Results on the goldenset for this small dataset: